Xovee/canv/README.md

 ![Example](asset/teaser.png)

-CANV is an interactive co-authorship network visualization tool based on [webweb](https://github.com/dblarremore/webweb).
+CANV is an interactive co-authorship network visualization tool (a.k.a. collaboration graph) based on [webweb](https://github.com/dblarremore/webweb).
 See an example above (my network) or at [here](https://xovee.cn/canv.html).
 You can use this tool to create a standalone webpage containing your co-authorship network.

 ## Dependency